JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

-A common point of confusion about `ExecutableProduct`s in JLL packages is why this function is needed: while in principle you could directly run the executable directly by using its absolute path in `run`, this wrapper function ensures that the executable will find the shared library it needs while running.
+A common point of confusion about `ExecutableProduct`s in JLL packages is why this function is needed: while in principle you could directly run the executable directly by using its absolute path in `run`, this wrapper function ensures that the executable will find all shared libraries it needs while running.

 In addition to the function called `mungify_exe`, for this product there will be the following unexported variables: